How to Achieve Innovative, Inclusive and Fit-for-Market Specialised Translator Training? - A Transferable Model for Training Institutions - eTransFair

 - Methodology Portal: virtual collaborative space to exchange training methods

-- Central European Translation Centre to allow for exchange on a European level
+- European Centre of Specialised Translators (e-COST) to allow for exchange on a European level

 The project consortium consists of two universities that offer specialised translator training in Europe and a translation agency that provides an employer's perspective.